-The former Carmelite convent of Saint Denis has housed the Museum of Art and History since 1981.
+The former Carmelite convent of Saint Denis has been housing the Museum of Art and History since 1981.
 The museum owes its originality to five original collections which consist of : the Carmel, mediaeval archeology, the former Hotel-Dieu, the history of Paris of 1871 and the Paul Eluard collection.
 The Carmelite monastery was founded in 1625 and Louise de France (1770-1787), daughter of the French King Louis XV, stayed here.

 Napoleon transformed the old abbey of Saint Denis, founded in the seventh century and completed in the reign of Louis XV into the Maison d’Education de la Legion D’Honneur - House of Education for young girls.
 The new building built in the late 1980s accommodates about 500 students.
 Its architectural complex maintains all the old prestigious buildings of the abbey and vast park located in the heart of the medieval town of Saint Denis.

 Located in a prosperous 20th century house, the museum of the History of Rosny is devoted to local traditions.
 Hundreds of objects and documents can be viewed.
 The village was known as Rodoniacum in the early centuries and is since called Rosny sous Bois.
 The museum relates the history of the city, its people and its traditions from the past to today.
 It covers an entire area, more than the town itself, because all the history of the territory is gathered here.
+The museum is only open on Saturdays from 2pm to 6pm, the other days of the week you have to book a visit with the president of the museum.

 An invitation to discover an icon throughout the ages: the life of Eugene Carriere.
 Born in Gournay sur Marne, Eugene Carriere was an original artist.
 He was a great friend of Gauguin, Rodin and Clemenceau who appreciated his work.
 The museum collection includes original drawings, personal objects, old era photographs, old prints and engravings which trace his life through his creative work of art.

 Do you want to know what SERHEP means ?
-"Société d’Etudes et de Recherches Historiques en Psychiatrie”.
-Visit this small museum which is located in the Psychiatric hospital of Ville-Evrard in Neuilly-sur-Marne.
+"Société d’Etudes et de Recherches Historiques en Psychiatrie”. visit this small museum which is located in the Psychiatric hospital of Ville-Evrard in Neuilly-sur-Marne.

 Museums currently opened on 1st May to the public